-- 87. China reported that it provides access to MAP in all cases where taxpayers have complied with the information and documentation requirements as set out in its MAP guidance.
-It further reported that since 1 January 2016 it has not denied access to MAP for cases where the taxpayer had not provided the required information and documentation. - 88.
-All peers that provided input indicated not being aware of a limitation of access to MAP by China since 1 January 2016 in situations where taxpayers complied with information and documentation requirements.
+109. China reported that it provides access to MAP in all cases where taxpayers have complied with the information and documentation requirements as set out in its MAP guidance.
+It further reported that in the period 1 January 2016-31 December 2018 it has not denied access to MAP for cases where the taxpayer had not provided the required information and documentation.

+110. All peers that provided input indicated not being aware of a limitation of access to MAP by China in the period 1 January 2016-31 December 2018 in situations where taxpayers complied with information and documentation requirements.